The Excel RIGHT Function

 - The function in cell B1 omits the [num_chars] argument and so in this case, [num_chars] is set to the default value 1.

 - In cell B3, the right function returns the text value "5" (not the numeric value).
 Excel Data Types are explained further on the Excel Formatting page.

-Further information and examples of the Excel Right function are provided on the Microsoft Office website.
+For further information and examples of the Excel Right function, see the Microsoft Office website.

 If you get an error from the Excel Right function, this is likely to be the #VALUE! error: